maruthan64/ansible-container-lab/README.md

 # Simple Ansible labolatory in Docker containers
-Four Docker containers are created on which you can practice simple actions with Ansible.
+This action creates four Docker containers are created on which you can practice simple plays with Ansible.

 ### How to use
 Run Docker composer